 Or what about the ones marked on hair extensions packaging? or the ones on wig boxes.
 1b?
 T1b/30?
 TT1b/30?
-What does that mean?
+What?

 -Disclaimer- This will not make you a color expert but it will give you a better idea on what those numbers stand for.

-Follow this guide and we will crack the color code together!
 The first thing you need to know is that all brands carry a different “numbering system” (let’s call it that for now) for hair colors.
 Most brands follow a similar pattern.
-Let’s start with the easy ones:

 For Blonde colors it all depends on the brand.

 #22 and #613 can look very different depending on the manufacturer.
 Even within one same brand, different collections can use the same numbers for different hair colors.

 Also, some brands tend to lean more towards golden tones and others towards ashy tones.

 But even so, one basic rule applies to blondes.
 Higher numbers indicate lighter colors most of the time.Bohyme Colors